 But, over the last decade, the Supreme Court has gutted the VRA and drastically weakened its once-successful protections for voters of color — a situation Congress has repeatedly failed to fix despite having the ability do so.

-Members of the U.S. House of Representatives, led by Rep. Terri Sewell (D-Ala.), have reintroduced the John Lewis Voting Rights Advancement Act (JLVRAA), legislation named after the late civil rights icon.
-The bill would help restore the full strength of the VRA.
+Led by Representative Terri Sewell (D-AL), Senator Raphael Warnock (D-GA), and Senator Dick Durbin (D-IL), the John Lewis Voting Rights Advancement Act (JLVRAA) has officially been reintroduced in both chambers.
+Named after the late civil rights icon, this vital bill would help restore the full strength of the VRA.

 Importantly, the JLVRAA would reestablish a system known as “preclearance,” which was originally created in Section 5 of the VRA to require that states and localities with a history of racial discrimination get changes to their voting laws approved by the federal government before they can go into effect.